Grilled cheese: Preparation

 A grilled cheese sandwich is made by placing a cheese filling, often cheddar or American cheese, between two slices of bread, which is then put on a pan to heat until the bread browns and the cheese melts.
 A layer of butter or mayonnaise is usually added to the outside of the bread for additional flavor and texture.
 Alternatives may include additional ingredients such as peppers, tomatoes, or onions.
 Although cheddar and American cheese are used most widely, other variations of cheese like provolone or gouda are also used depending on the region and the local influences.

-A grilled cheese may also be made in a sandwich toaster, particularly in the United Kingdom where the dish is normally called a toasted cheese sandwich or cheese toastie.
+A grilled cheese may also be made in a pie iron, particularly in the United Kingdom where the dish is normally called a toasted cheese sandwich or cheese toastie.